agamtyagi2803/Z-Coder/README.md

     - Execute the command `node index.js`.
 5. **Access the Website**: Open your browser and navigate to `localhost:3000/`.

+    *Note: Don't forget to unzip the vendor file located in `/public`.*

 ### How to Use our Extension

 **For FireFox Users**